 When is the best time to see icebergs around Bonavista?

-The best time to see whales in Newfoundland is July and August, as this is when the Capelin start rolling onto shore which attracts migrating humpbacks.
-While you will likely spot whales from the discovery trail hikes, joining one of the whale watching boat tours from Trinity or Bonavista is the best way to experience these majestic giants.
+The best time to see whales in Newfoundland is July and August, as this is when the Capelin start rolling onto shore, which attracts migrating humpbacks.
+While you can see whales from these trailheads, taking a whale-watching tour from Trinity or Bonavista is the best way to see these majestic giants.

 What is the best time to hike the discovery trail?

-July and August is the best time to hike the discovery trail as this is when you will get the nicest and most reliable weather, and it’s the best time to see whales.
-That said I hiked the discovery trail in October and the fall colors added a whole new element of beauty to it.
-Spring is also a good time because this is when you can see icebergs!
+The summer months (July and August) are the best time to hike the discovery trail as this is when you will get the warmest weather, and it’s the best time to see whales.
+That said, I hiked the discovery trail in October, and the fall colors added a whole new element of beauty to it.
+If you want to see icebergs, May is the best month.

 iceberg in trinity

-All of Discovery Trail Newfoundland paths are half-day hikes, but it’s still important to be prepared and carry all the essentials with you.
-To help you pack, check out my day hiking hike which walks you through what you need to bring on any day hike.
+All the Discovery Trail paths are half-day hikes, but it’s still important to be prepared and carry all the essentials with you.
+To help you pack, check out my day hiking post, which walks you through what you need to bring on any day hike.

 Enjoyed this post?
 Pin it for later!